Positive Behavior Support

 BCHS believes in Positive Behavior Support – which puts more emphasis on positive reinforcements of good behavior, rather than punishment.
 The school believes that a healthy and nurturing environment where students can positively grow in their individual uniqueness and gifts (multiple intelligences) is a must for holistic growth.
 Hence, our CHILD-Positive Behavior Support System.
 This is a three-tiered approach of preventing behaviors of concern in students, rewarding those who are able to display expected behavior and deciding how to deal with behaviors of concern after careful consideration of its cause/s.

-At BCHS, we have a catch cry among teachers and staff to “catch them (pupils) being good”.
+At BCHS, we have a catch cry among teachers and staff to “catch them (students) being good”.
 And in our commitment to acknowledge positive behavior in school, we have created our own reward system which comes on weekly, monthly and bi-annual basis.
-Now on its, 4th week since its launching, our “PUPILS of the WEEK” has been a favorite talk among our pupils from elementary, preschool and special intervention classes.
+Students who are able to display and imbibed the expected and appropriate behavior will be acknowledged through a system of reward.
+This is the core of the Tier 1 strategies.